 During this time, the river access area at Thayer will be closed daily between the hours of 6 a.m. and 4 p.m., reopening for evening use only.
 In addition, no overnight shuttle parking will be permitted in the Thayer area.

-During the Jamboree, park service rangers from New River Gorge National River and other parks across the country will operate an outreach tent alongside staff from other Department of the Interior agencies at the Summit Bechtel Reserve.
+During the Jamboree, park service rangers from New River Gorge National Park and Preserve and other parks across the country will operate an outreach tent alongside staff from other Department of the Interior agencies at the Summit Bechtel Reserve.
 Exhibits will showcase the diversity of public lands throughout the U.S.